erkdgn/AppImage-Manager/README.md

 ### Features
 - No root required (everything is installed in your home directory)
-- Simple and modern GTK arayüz
+- Simple and modern GTK interface
 - Multi-language support (English & Turkish)

 ### Installation